genzellab/RGS14_clusters/Adrian/README.md

 - markov_studyday.m: Same as "prepare_markov_nontrial.m" but customized to used a pretrained HMM model on specific study days.
 Prerequisite for "state_characteristics.m".

 - state_characteristics.m: Generates plots comparing state total time, number of state bouts and state bout duration between different OS conditions.
+It generates data to be exported to excel and shared with Lisa.

 - [compute_tpm.m](https://github.com/genzellab/RGS14_clusters/blob/main/Adrian/compute_tpm.m): As the name suggests, it computes the transition probability matrix and displays the network in a similar fashion as the [Poe paper](https://doi.org/10.1073/pnas.212342711).